larrylawl/old-personal-webpage/_posts/articles/2019-12-11-feature-scaling.md

 2. How is feature scaling implemented?

 ## Why do we need feature scaling?
 **To speed up gradient descent**.
-Recall that the purpose of gradient descent is to _learn our model's parameters._ Suppose that the range of our parameters are uneven (ie some parameters have larger range, while others have smaller range).
-A larger range will lead to a slower descent, while a smaller range will lead to a faster descent.
-The uneven simultaneous update of our parameters will cause the descent to _oscillate_ which is inefficient.
+Suppose that the range of our attributes are uneven (ie some atributes have larger range, while others have smaller range).
+A larger range will lead to a slower descent (since the algo weigh greater values higher), while a smaller range will lead to a faster descent.
+The disproportionate treatment of attribute values will cause the descent to _oscillate_ which is inefficient.
 > Not sure what is gradient descent?
 Simultaenous update?
 Read more in the post about it [here](./gradient-descent.html)

 ## How do we implement feature scaling?